 - Theon and Jorah’s deaths also neatly parallel one another: both are their leaders’ the last defense against the undead, both die defending those whom they once betrayed, and if they had to die, this was the way each of them likely wanted to go out.

-- I love the little flick of the Night King's eyes as he sees Arya drop her dagger.
+- I love how the Night King flicks his eyes as he sees Arya drop her dagger.
 His first humanizing moment of self-doubt is also his last.

 - The music was once again phenomenal in this episode.
 In addition to the number that accompanies the climax, interesting things continue to be done with Stannis’s motif, which can sound triumphant or somber when it's resolved.
 The final moments of the episode yield a gentle violin rendition.